David Crockett High School (Tennessee)

 David Crockett High School is a high school located in Jonesborough, Tennessee.
-It is ranked as the 75th high school in the state of Tennessee.
-It serves as one of two high schools in the Washington County School System, with it specifically serving the southern part of the county.
+As of 2024, U.S. News & World Report ranks the school 75th among high schools in Tennessee.
+It is one of two high schools in the Washington County School System, specifically serving the southern part of the county.
 The other county high school is Daniel Boone High School, which serves the northern part of the county.

-The school has an enrollment of 1,181 (2022-2023).
-In the Advanced Placement (AP) department, nineteen percent of the student body has taken an AP exam at least once, with forty-two percent an exam once passing exam.
-The school was named after the celebrated 19th-century American folk hero, frontiersman, soldier and politician, David (Davy) Crockett.
-The name is in contrast to the Daniel Boone High School (Tennessee), which is named after Daniel Boone.
-This plays into their football rivalry.
 The school colors are brown (or "buckskin") and old gold.
 The school's mascot is a Pioneer.

 School content

 David Crockett has a mixture between Vocational education CTE), Advanced Placement (AP), and Dual enrollment classes.
 The school has several CTE classes: Agriculture, Teaching, Welding, Electrical, Machine Shop, Business, Digital Design, Nursing, and Culinary (there may be more).
 There are several greenhouses on the campus.
 For CTE classes, there may be the option to get a Professional certification.
-The school has several AP classes: Human Geography, Government, US History, Language and Composition, Literature, Statistics, Pr-Calculus (Trigonometry), and Calculus.
+The school has several AP classes: Human Geography, Government, US History, Language and Composition, Literature, Statistics, Pre-Calculus (Trigonometry), and Calculus.
 In AP, nineteen percent of the student body has taken an AP exam, with forty-two percent passing exam.
 For Dual Enrollment, the students take classes for East Tennessee State University and Northeast State Community College.
 Students can take some classes online, at the high school, or on the university for the class.
-However, the school may phase out the Dual Enrollment program, by the 2025-2026 year, for a focus on AP.